 The Appeal of John Singer Sargent

-Many people find John Singer Sargent's work to be very appealing, but this isn't always the case.
-He has received sometimes-contradictory criticism both in his own time and now.
-What makes Sargent's work so compelling?
+Many people find John Singer Sargent’s work to be very appealing, though he’s received his share of criticism as well.
+What makes his work so compelling?

-American Art of the Week: The Milkmaid by Winslow Homer
+The Milkmaid by Winslow Homer

 I think we've established my great love of the American Impressionists in recent weeks, so it's time for something different.
 Winslow Homer (1836-1910) was a nineteenth-century American painter who worked in a more naturalistic style.
 He painted many New England landscapes, seascapes, and scenes of rural life.

-December 23rd: Christkindlmarkt Am Hof by Carl Wenzel Zajicek
+Christkindlmarkt Am Hof by Carl Wenzel Zajicek (December 23rd)

 For an art historical Advent calendar, a beautiful, snow-filled painting of a Viennese Christmas market by Austrian painter Carl Wenzel Zajicek.